 Teekshna shastra – keeping his instruments very sharp,

 Avepathu – not trembling,

 Asammoha – not getting confused

-these are the qualities best desired of the 21.
+These are the qualities best desired of the surgeon.
+21

 Tiryak Cheda – The incision should be made horizontally curved in places such as the forehead, brows, gums of teeth, shoulders, abdomen, axillae, eye sockets, lips, cheeks, throat and groins; horizontal incision, in other places might lead to cutting of the veins, tendons etc. 22 – 23.

 Sastrakarmottara Vidhi – Paschat Karma – Post-operative procedures